Jeff-Ding/Unix-Shell/README.md

 # Unix-Shell
-Backend implementation of UNIX shell from scratch.
+Back end implementation of UNIX shell from scratch.
 Project for Stanley Eisenstat's Systems Programming &amp; Computer Organization course at Yale (CS323).

+## Description
 This implementation is based on the Bourne shell, a baby brother of the Bourne-again shell bash, and offers a limited subset of bash's functionality (plus some extras):
 * local variables